prog4biol/pfb2024/pfb.md

 $
 ```

 Note the new lines.
 Now, lets print the contents to the screen with Python.
 We will use `read()` to read the entire contents of the file into a variable.
+You don't usually use this function (see below).
 ```python
 >>> seq_file_obj = open("seq.nt.txt","r")
 >>> contents = seq_file_obj.read()